-The precision of every movement – officially certified as a chronometer by COSC (Swiss Official Chronometer Testing Institute) – is, therefore, tested a second time by Rolex after being cased, to ensure that it meets criteria for precision that are far more exacting than those for an official chronometer.
-The tolerance for the average rate of a Rolex Superlative Chronometer is of the order of −2/+2 seconds per day.
-Its precision is tested by Rolex using an exclusive methodology that simulates the conditions in which a watch is actually worn and is much more representative of real- life experience.
+The precision of every movement – officially certified as a chronometer by the Swiss Official Chronometer Testing Institute (COSC) – is tested a second time by Rolex after being cased, to ensure that it meets criteria that are far stricter than those of the official certification.
+The precision of a Rolex Superlative Chronometer is of the order of −2/+2 seconds per day – the rate deviation tolerated by the brand for a finished watch is significantly smaller than that accepted by COSC for official certification of the movement alone.

-THE OYSTER CASE, SYMBOL OF WATERPROOFNESSThe Oyster case, guaranteed waterproof to a depth of 100 metres (330 feet), is a paragon of robustness and reliability.
-The characteristically shaped middle case is crafted from a solid block of particularly corrosion-resistant Oystersteel.
+The Oyster case of the Milgauss, 40 mm in diameter and guaranteed waterproof to a depth of 100 metres (330 feet), is a paragon of robustness and reliability.
+The middle case is crafted from a solid block of Oystersteel, a particularly corrosion-resistant alloy.
 The case back, edged with fine fluting, is hermetically screwed down with a special tool that allows only Rolex watchmakers to access the movement.
-The winding crown, fitted with the Twinlock double waterproofness system, screws down securely against the case.
-The crystal is made of virtually scratchproof synthetic sapphire.
-The waterproof Oyster case provides the Milgauss’s high-precision movement with optimal protection.
+The Twinlock winding crown, fitted with a double waterproofness system, screws down securely against the case.
+The crystal is made of virtually scratchproof sapphire.
+The waterproof Oyster case provides optimum protection for the Milgauss’s movement.

-PERPETUAL CALIBRE 3131The Milgauss is equipped with calibre 3131, a self-winding mechanical movement entirely developed and manufactured by Rolex.
-Its architecture, manufacturing and innovative features make it exceptionally precise and reliable.
+The Milgauss is equipped with calibre 3131, a self-winding mechanical movement entirely developed and manufactured by Rolex.
+The architecture, manufacturing and innovative features of this movement make it exceptionally precise and reliable.

 The movement of the Milgauss will be seen only by certified Rolex watchmakers, yet it is beautifully finished and decorated in keeping with the brand’s uncompromising quality standards.